History of the Mai Tai

 By Kevin Crossman

 Every hero needs a great origin story.
 And our hero, the mighty Mai Tai, certainly has an origin story that seems to be drawn from fantastic literature.
-And considering the father of the story was infamous for telling tall tales it’s even harder to fathom.
+And considering that the father of the story was infamous for telling tall tales it’s even harder to fathom.

 The original Trader Vic’s in Oakland, CA